evanhackstadt/hyBINN/README.md

 # Currently: CSCI 184 Final Project
-Final project for CSCI 184: Advanced Machine Learning A Biologically-Informed Neural Network that:
+Final project for CSCI 184: Advanced Machine Learning.

+A Biologically-Informed Neural Network for Breast Cancer Survival Prediction.
+The model:
-1. Takes gene expression values as an input
+1. Takes gene expression (RNAseq) values as an input
 2. Uses a sparsely connected first layer that maps input genes to known pathways
 3. Moves through two more hidden layers
 4. Outputs a risk score for that patient's survival (an input into Cox Proportional Hazards)